klyc0k/SerialDMSLib/README.md

 The SNMP packets are handled by SnmpSharpNet library (http://www.snmpsharpnet.com/).
 SeralSNMP only focus on SNMP communications through serial ports.

-Please let me know for any comments or suggestions, thanks!
+Please let me know for any comment or suggestion, thanks!